dlundquist/sniproxy/README.md

 HTTPS SNI Proxy
 ===============

-Proxies TLS and HTTP connections to separate back end servers based on the host name in the initial request.
+Proxies incomming HTTP and TLS connections based on the hostname contained in the initial request.
+This enables HTTPS name based virtual hosting to seperate backend servers without the proxy knowing the private key.

 Features
 --------